jon-jacky/Piety/piety/README.md

 - **piety.txt**: Explanation and directions for *piety.py*.

+- **pmacs_blocking.md**: Explanation and directions for demonstrating cooperative multitasking and blocking using *pmacs_script.py*.

 - **pmacs_script.md**: Explanation and directions for *pmacs_script.py*.

-- **pmacs_script.py**: Edit in one window while timer task updates the other.
+- **pmacs_script.py**: Edit in one window while a timer task updates the other.
-  You can set the timer intervals and stop the tasks from the Python REPL.
+  You can set the timer interval, and stop and start timer  tasks from the Python REPL.

 Revised Aug 2024